orthanc-mirrors/orthanc-book/Sphinx/source/faq/scalability.rst

   scenario is having one "writer" Orthanc server that handles the ingesting of DICOM instances, and multiple "reader" Orthanc servers with features such as DICOMweb or viewers.

+* From Orthanc 1.11.0 (not released yet): you have the ability to add more :ref:`main DICOM tags <main-dicom-tags>` in the Orthanc Index to speed up C-Find, ``tools/find``, DICOMWeb QIDO-RS, WADO-RS and especially WADO-RS Retrieve Metadata.

 * Make sure to carefully :ref:`read the logs <log>` in ``--verbose`` mode, especially at the startup of Orthanc.
 The logs may contain very important information regarding performance.